-- Type: Hiking, Sightseeing
+- Hiking, Sightseeing Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 It's hard to believe this iconic "lost city of the Incas" was untouched during the Spanish conquest.
-The Incas cleverly obscured these 12 acres of temples, aqueducts, and gardens from the Spaniards, keeping their sacred city untouched for hundreds of years.
+The Incas cleverly obscured these 12 acres of temples, aqueducts and gardens from the Spaniards, keeping their sacred city untouched for hundreds of years.

 From there, head to the Temple of the Sun to admire the exquisite Incan masonry and a granite stone that may have served as the Inca's calendar.
 Continue on to the Temple of Three Windows, where you'll marvel at the views from the building's trapezoidal lookouts.
 Finally, visit the Temple of the Condor, which, as its name suggests, forms the shape of a condor – the symbol of heaven in the Inca cosmos.